 CYNTHIA (CINDY) EBINGER is a professor and Marshall-Heape Chair in the Department of Earth and Environmental Sciences at Tulane University.
 Her current research aims to understand the partitioning of strain between faulting and magmatic processes within continental and oceanic rift zones over time scales of hours to millennia and the longer-term evolution of continental rift zones from initiation to continental rupture.
 Her interest in continental rifts and plate boundary deformation began as an undergraduate at Duke University when she took part in a National Science Foundation-sponsored research project in the volcanically and seismically active East African rift zone.
 Dr. Ebinger served as a former president of the Tectonophysics Section of the American Geophysical Union (AGU) and was recently named an AGU Fellow for her "fundamental work on the evolution of continental rifts toward seafloor spreading in East Africa and afar."
 Dr. Ebinger earned her B.S. in geology from Duke University, S.M. from Massachusetts Institute of Technology (MIT), and Ph.D. in oceanography from the MIT/Woods Hole Oceanographic Institution (WHOI) Joint Program.

-STEVEN (STEVE) JACOBSEN is Professor of Earth and Planetary Sciences at Northwestern University and a geophysicist specializing in mineral physics.
+STEVEN (STEVE) JACOBSEN is a professor of Earth and planetary sciences at Northwestern University and a geophysicist specializing in rock and mineral physics.
 He studies the role of volatiles, especially water, in controlling geophysical processes driving the evolution of Earth’s crust, mantle, and atmosphere.
 He developed an ultrasonic technique for the diamond-anvil cell, which measures acoustic velocities in Earth and planetary materials at mantle conditions.
 By examining the influence of water on material properties and melt generation, Dr. Jacobsen is working to map mantle water content from dense regional seismic data such as the USArray.
 His research has broader implications for the global geochemical budget and origin of Earth’s water.
 Dr. Jacobsen is active in science and development at large-scale user facilities for high-pressure synchrotron research including the Advanced Photon Source at Argonne National Lab and the National Synchrotron Light Source-II at Brookhaven.
 His awards include a Presidential Early Career Award for Science and Engineering and a David and Lucile Packard Fellowship.
-He serves on the executive committee of the National Science Foundation’s Consortium for Materials Properties Research in Earth Sciences, and is an editor at Geophysical Research Letters.
+He serves on the executive committee of the National Science Foundation’s Consortium for Materials Properties Research in Earth Sciences, and is associate editor of Geophysical Research Letters.
 He received his B.A. in geology and Ph.D. in geophysics from the University of Colorado at Boulder and was a postdoctoral fellow at the Geophysical Laboratory, Carnegie Institution for Science in Washington D.C.

 WILLIAM (BILL) R. WALTER is a research geophysicist at the Lawrence Livermore National Laboratory where he leads the Geophysical Monitoring Programs.
 He is also the Chief Scientist for the DOE/NNSA Office of Defense Nuclear Nonproliferation sponsored Source Physics Experiments.
 His research areas include geophysics and seismology, seismic source physics, Earth structure, tectonics, treaty verification, and related policy issues.
 He served on the Seismic Subcommittee for the National Academies of Sciences panel that issued a 2012 report updating the technical issues related to the Comprehensive Nuclear-Test-Ban Treaty.
 He is the author or co-author of more than 75 peer-reviewed scientific papers.
 Dr. Walter received a B.A. in physics from Middlebury College, a M.S. in physics from the University of California, San Diego, and a Ph.D. in geophysics from the University of Nevada, Reno.